-The Foundation supports local people to lead literacy Campaigns that work for their community.
+The Foundation supports local people to lead literacy campaigns that work for their community.
 Results so far indicate the enormous potential of the approach.
 Highlights include the following:

 - Since 2012, more than 700 students have participated in the Foundation's Aboriginal Adult Literacy Campaign across 16 communities, with over 400 completing and demonstrating measurable improvement in literacy. - The Foundation's retention rates are at least 30 times better than adult literacy training results for First Nations learners within mainstream programs. - More than 100 local Aboriginal staff have received training and employment with Literacy for Life Foundation, delivering the Campaign according to the needs of their communities.
-This workforce development contributes to strengthening local capacity across communities and employment sectors. - Participating communities have included Tennant Creek (2021-present), Coonamble (2023-present) Yarrabah (2021-present), Ltyentye Apurte (2019-present), Mt Druitt (2023-present) as well as previously funded locations - Boggabilla, Bourke, Brewarrina, Campbelltown, Collarenebri, Enngonia, Toomelah, Walgett, Weilmoringle and Wilcannia. - The Foundation has recently begun work with detainees inside Long Bay Correctional Centre. - A wide range of Aboriginal and non-Aboriginal groups have outlined their support for The Foundation's work and called for it to be extended. - In March 2022 a House of Representatives Standing Committee on Education, Employment and Training released recommendations following a year-long inquiry into 'Adult Literacy and Its Importance'.
+This workforce development contributes to strengthening local capacity across communities and employment sectors. - Participating communities have included Coonamble (2023-present) Yarrabah (2021-present), Ltyentye Apurte (2019-present), Orange (2024-present), Mt Druitt (2023-present) as well as previously funded locations Boggabilla, Bourke, Brewarrina, Campbelltown, Collarenebri, Enngonia, Tennant Creek, Toomelah, Walgett, Weilmoringle and Wilcannia. - The Foundation is also working with detainees in a pilot program with NSW Corrective Services. - A wide range of Aboriginal and non-Aboriginal groups have outlined their support for The Foundation's work and called for it to be extended. - In March 2022 a House of Representatives Standing Committee on Education, Employment and Training released recommendations following a year-long inquiry into 'Adult Literacy and Its Importance'.
 The Inquiry recommended the work of Literacy for Life Foundation and stated: